Status: In Prison

 On October 11, 2016, Tohti was awarded the Martin Ennals Award for Human Rights Defenders.

 On January 15, 2014, 30-40 officers raided Ilham Tohti’s apartment in Beijing and detained him.
 His mother was also missing for several hours that day and may have also been in custody.
 Tohti’s wife, Guzaili Nu’er, arrived home from work to find the officers rampaging their home, removing several computers, flash drives, books, papers, and his students’ assignments.
 The officers forced their sons, aged 4 and 7, to remain on the couch and threatened them when they tried to stand.
 On January 16, a Chinese Foreign Affairs Ministry spokesman stated that Tohti had been “criminally detained” on suspicion of “committing crimes and violating the law.”

 On February 25, 2014, Ilham Tohti was formally arrested and charged with “separatism,” a crime that could lead to life in prison or even the death penalty.
-His lawyer, Li Fangping, was not been allowed to register to defend him.
+His lawyer, Li Fangping, was not allowed to register to defend him.

 In a public statement posted at the time of his arrest by the Bureau of Public Security for Urumqi it was alleged that Tohti had recruited followers through Uyghur Online, a website he co-founded in 2006.
 Hours before his detention, Tohti had reportedly expressed fears recently on Uyghur Online about increased pressure on Uyghurs following the Tiananmen Square car crash in October 2013.
 Tohti’s detention came shortly after the Communist Party of China launched a new “grand strategic plan” for the XUAR on December 19, 2013.
 This new plan pledged to make “maintaining social stability” the primary strategic goal within the XUAR.